wwymak/mojo-gpu-puzzles/book/src/puzzle_20/gpu-thread-vs-simd.md

 After exploring **elementwise**, **tiled**, and **vectorization** patterns, you've seen different ways to organize GPU computation.
 This section clarifies the fundamental relationship between **GPU threads** and **SIMD operations** - two distinct but complementary levels of parallelism that work together for optimal performance.

-Understanding this relationship is crucial for making informed decisions about which patterns to use for different workloads.

-**Key insight:** _GPU threads provide the parallelism structure, while SIMD operations provide the vectorization within each thread._
+> **Key insight:** _GPU threads provide the parallelism structure, while SIMD operations provide the vectorization within each thread._

 ## Core concepts